revbayes/revbayes.github.io/tutorials/fig/timefig_dating.md

 clade_fn      = "./scripts/timefig_dating/clade.Rev"
 ```

-Set empty vectors for moves and monitors, to be populated later.
+These variables will later configure the MCMC analysis.
+The empty vectors for moves and monitors will be populated later.
 ```
+num_gen = 10000
+print_gen = 10
 moves = VectorMoves()
 monitors = VectorMonitors()
 ```

 Next, we read in a phylogenetic tree.
 To simplify this analysis, we assume the tree topology is known (fixed) while the divergence times are unknown (estimated).
 We will use the first (only!) tree stored in `phy_fn` to define the topology.